What is a Reasonable Settlement Offer | A Complete Legal Guide

 Settlement offers are calculated using both economic and non-economic damages.
 Economic damages include medical bills, lost income, property damage, and future medical costs.
 Non-economic damages cover pain and suffering, emotional distress, and loss of enjoyment of life.

-Insurance companies typically use multipliers between 1.5 and 5 times your medical expenses to calculate pain and suffering.
+Insurance companies may use internal valuation methods, which can include consideration of medical expenses and injury severity, when evaluating pain and suffering.
 Severe injuries with permanent effects warrant higher multipliers.
-For trucking accidents, settlements often reach six figures due to commercial insurance policies and catastrophic injuries.
+For trucking accidents, settlements may involve higher evaluations due to commercial insurance policies and the nature of the injuries involved.

 Factors That Influence Offer Amounts